-- (1) If after stopping a vehicle for weaving and determining that the weaving was caused by a half-turn of slack (play) in the steering wheel, it would be appropriate to use Vehicle Code Section 24002(a). - (2) If a vehicle was found to have bad tires, a severely cracked windshield, and no operational stoplamps, it would be appropriate to use Vehicle Code Section 24002(a).
+General unsafe condition Vehicle Code Sections 24002(a) and (b) state that it is unlawful to operate any vehicle which: is in an unsafe condition is not safely loaded presents an immediate safety hazard is not equipped as required Vehicle Code Section 24002 can be used to: cite for violations not specifically covered in other sections of the code, or when a vehicle has multiple equipment violations Examples W W after stopping a vehicle for weaving and determining that the eaving was caused by a half-turn of slack (play) in the steering heel, it would be appropriate to use Vehicle Code Section $2002(a)$.
+W a vehicle was found to have bad tires, a severely cracked indshield, and no operational stoplamps, it would be appropriate use Vehicle Code Section 24002(a) .

-Vehicle operation after notice

-It is unlawful to operate a vehicle after notice by a peace officer that:

-- the vehicle is unsafe or - not equipped as required by the Vehicle Code - except to return the vehicle to the owner or to a garage (Vehicle Code Section 24004)
+Vehicle operation after notice the vehinot equi Sul to operate a vehicle after notice by a peace officer that: ticle is unsafe or hipped as required by the Vehicle Code to return the vehicle to the owner or to a garage (Vehicle Code 24004) Seatbelts establishedthe driveall passesto be pro tent to reduce highway deaths and injuries, the state legislature a mandatory seatbelt law which requires: r and ngers 16 years of age or older perly restrained by seatbelts e vehicle is being operated on a highway (Vehicle Code Section NOTE: This statute applies to all vehicles manufactured after January 1, 1968, and to all trucks manufactured after January 1, 1972.
+Continued on next page

-Seatbelts

-With the intent to reduce highway deaths and injuries, the state legislature established a mandatory seatbelt law which requires:

-- the driver and

-- all passengers 16 years of age or older

-- to be properly restrained by seatbelts

-- when the vehicle is being operated on a highway (Vehicle Code Section 27315)

-This statute applies to all vehicles manufactured after January 1, 1968, and to all trucks manufactured after January 1, 1972.
+LD 28 - Chapter 3: Common Vehicle Code Violations